iter8-tools/iter8/mkdocs/docs/tutorials/knative/canary-progressive.md

 ???+ info "Understanding what happened"
     1. You created a Knative service using `helm install` subcommand and upgraded the service to have two revisions, sample-app-v1 (`baseline`) and sample-app-v2 (`candidate`) using `helm upgrade --install` subcommand.
     2. The ksvc is created in the `default` namespace.
-Helm release information is located in the `iter8-system` namespace as specified by the `--namespace=iter8-system` flag.
+Likewise, the Helm release information is located in the `default` namespace as specified by the `--namespace=default` flag.
     3. You generated requests for the Knative service using a Fortio job.
 At the start of the experiment, 100% of the requests are sent to baseline and 0% to candidate.
     4. You created an Iter8 `Canary` experiment with `Progressive` deployment pattern.
 In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that `candidate` satisfied all the objectives specified in the experiment, identified `candidate` as the `winner`, progressively shifted traffic from `baseline` to `candidate` and eventually promoted the `candidate` using `helm upgrade --install` subcommand.
         - **Note:** Had `candidate` failed to satisfy `objectives`, then `baseline` would have been promoted.